My learnings from Feeding India

 Apr 23, 2025

-Leading engineering at Feeding India taught me that successful business strategy isn’t just about spreadsheets and forecasts—it’s about creativity, problem-solving, iterative experiments, and building sustainable systems that amplify both social impact and commercial success.
-At Feeding India, our obsession was deeply understanding and addressing the real-world problems of our "customers": the NGOs (schools) we provided meals to, the meal vendors supplying the food to these NGOs, and most importantly, the students benefiting from these programs.
+Leading engineering at Feeding India taught me that strategy is not just spreadsheets and forecasts.
+It is also creativity, problem-solving, small experiments, and systems that keep working under constraints.
+At Feeding India, our "customers" were the NGOs and schools we provided meals to, the vendors supplying the food, and most importantly, the students eating those meals.

 Key Lessons Learned

-Lesson 1: Resource Constraints Breed Innovation
+Lesson 1: Constraints Force Cleaner Choices

 Lesson 2: Obsess Over the Customer (Even If They’re Not Paying)